 For example, purchase receipts and origin information are very helpful for an appraisal.

 If you don’t have history available, you can still sell your fine jewelry, but future you should keep records of all your jewelry purchases to have more info for resale value.

 Buyers will be willing to pay a higher price for a piece of jewelry with a detailed history- plus if there’s a detailed appraisal!

 4. Be VERY Detailed

 When you are describing the jewelry, be as detailed as possible.

 Describe the gemstones, cut, setting, and more for jewelry like rings, earrings, and necklaces.
 If your piece is gold, indicate how many karats it is.

-For diamond jewelry, you’ll want to specify where they’re from and how they were cut.
+For your diamond necklace or amethyst earrings, you’ll want to specify where they’re from and how they were cut.

 This will help your buyer know exactly what they are buying, and be able to determine if it is what they want.